-This summary makes it clear that the character of the administrative structure involved in potential change is important.
+This summary makes it clear that the character of the administrative (as well as the social and political) structure involved in potential change is important.
 Therefore, the analyst may look for characterizations of such structures similar to the one quoted above-perhaps one for manufacturing companies, another for sales organizations, still another for public service institutions.
-However, experience tells us that this is too much to hope for: I have known military organizations that were far more informal and unstructured than business organizations, and more oriented to problem solution; by the same token, some businesses are managed by very rigid bureaucracies, while others have less formal structures easily adapted to change.
+However, experience tells us that this is too much to hope for: There are military organizations that are far more informal and unstructured than some business organizations, and more oriented to problem solution; by the same token, some businesses are managed by very rigid bureaucracies, while others have less formal structures easily adapted to change.
 In sum, the analyst must make his own observations about the nature of structure and authority for each organization he deals with, and factor this information into his work.

 Much more could be written about how these basic questions about the organizational context relate to successful systems analysis, but experience is so varied that on most points it is not possible to be prescriptive.
 However, experience does tell us that the questions are important, and that the analyst must develop ties with the client organization that are close and continuous enough to enable him to formulate answers to them.
-These answers, combined with his experience and common sense, are then likely to help him find a path to effective work-or, if he cannot find this path, he has good reasons for stopping his work before a lot of effort is wasted.
+These answers, combined with his experience and reasoned judgement, are then likely to help him find a path to effective work-or, if he cannot find this path, he has good reasons for stopping his work before a lot of effort is wasted.